Long-Term Care Courses

 I sell Long Term Care products.
 How often do I need to complete a Long Term Care course and do I need to complete a California Partnership for Long-Term Care course?

 All agents that sell Long-Term Care (LTC) products, who are exempt from continuing education requirements (non-residents or California Insurance Code (CIC) Sections 1749.3 and 10234.93), must complete a long-term course once during each license term.

 Specifically, CIC Section 10234.93 mandates that individuals authorized to sell LTC insurance must complete an eight-hour LTC course prior to soliciting individual consumers for the sale of LTC insurance.
-Additionally, newly licensed agents must complete eight hours of LTC training every year for the first four years that they are licensed.
-Beginning in the fifth year that they are licensed, licensees are required to complete eight hours of LTC training every two-year license term.
+In addition, new licensed agents must complete eight hours of LTC training every year for the first four years that they are licensed.
+Beginning in the fifth year that they are licensed, licensees are required to complete just eight hours of LTC training every two-year license term.

 In addition, any agent marketing a Partnership Long-Term Care Insurance Policy or Certificate must complete eight (8) hours of education on long-term care in general that meet the requirements of Section 10234.93, Chapter 2.6 of Part 2 of the Insurance Code and eight (8) hours of training in a live classroom setting on California Partnership for Long-Term Care.
 Section 58056 of the California Code of Regulations establishes this requirement.

 General Licensing Information